 As the full body of work continues to grow and hopefully improve over time, we believe the core themes and specific lessons have remained doctrinally accurate and in line with Scripture.
-In fact, the primary reason and intent for developing an “Old Testament Survey” of this type and format remains constant — which is, the Old Testament is neglected far too much by “New Testament Christians” when it, in fact, holds the key to unlocking so many concepts and doctrinal truths for any New Testament Christian’s faith.
+In fact, the primary reason and intent for developing an “Old Testament Survey” of this type and format remain constant — which is, the Old Testament is neglected far too much by “New Testament Christians” when it, in fact, holds the key to unlocking so many concepts and doctrinal truths for any New Testament Christian’s faith.

 Why is that so?
 Maybe you are asking that question?
 There are two reasons.
 The first reason — because Scripture tells us — has always been declared in this Survey.
 Whether pronounced on the front cover with specific passages or elaborated upon in the “Lesson 1: Introduction” material, the case was made from the beginning regarding the scriptural authority we have to study and apply the Old Testament in a New Testament Christian’s life.

 The second reason — because God doesn’t change — has been less obviously covered and is the reason for the addition of this Prologue.
 In the dozen years since originally compiling this, the Christian’s knowledge of the Old Testament hasn’t improved much (generally speaking).
-It actually seems to have gotten worse in the sense that many Christians choose to “throw it out” all together.
+It actually seems to have gotten worse in the sense that many Christians choose to “throw it out” altogether.

 No longer is the issue provoking Christians to be more attentive to studying the entirety of God’s word.
-Instead, some fail to find “the God of the New Testament” within the pages the inspired Hebrew teachings at all.
-The entire Old Testament is being cast aside with false notions of grace, judgement, salvation, or the very nature of God.
+Instead, some fail to find “the God of the New Testament” within the pages of the inspired Hebrew teachings at all.
+The entire Old Testament is being cast aside with false notions of grace, judgment, salvation, or the very nature of God.
 Whatever the reason, we must be able to wrestle and reconcile any incongruity we perceive between the Old and New Testaments in our canon of scripture today.
 Scripture teaches this as well!

 The Christian should know beyond all doubt that they serve a God that is unchanging.
 Understanding this concept is fundamental for justifying Old Testament study as well as any New Testament doctrine.
 But the inverse is also true: Misunderstanding or rejecting the O.T. removes the very foundation of the Christian’s faith, opening them up to being “carried about by every wind of doctrine.”
 (Eph 4:14)